Alla-web/Alla-web/README.md

 - 💻 I study and develop real projects
 - 🚀 I create applications with REST API, JWT, PostgreSQL, React, Tailwind
-- 🛠️ I work with Git, Docker, Swagger
+- 🛠️ I work with Git, Docker, Postman, Swagger, Workbanch, MongoDB
 - 💡 I like structured code, clear architecture and working in a team.
 - ❤ I love what I do - сodding and learning